Critically Overdrafted Basins

 Overdraft occurs where the average annual amount of groundwater extraction exceeds the long-term average annual supply of water to the basin.
 Effects of overdraft can include seawater intrusion, land subsidence, groundwater depletion, and/or chronic lowering of groundwater levels.

 In 2015, DWR evaluated California’s groundwater basins for conditions of critical overdraft.
 DWR consulted with the State Climatologist and identified a base period for this evaluation of water years 1989 to 2009, which includes wet and dry periods and has the same mean precipitation as the long-term mean.
 DWR used available data, reports, and other information to identify basins with obvious and reported adverse impacts.
 A description of the evaluation process and the final list is presented in Bulletin 118 - Interim Update 2016.

 In February 2019, DWR released the final 2018 Basin Boundary Modifications, which affected nine critically overdrafted basins.
-The modified basins subject to critical conditions of overdraft are shown on the Critically Overdrafted Basins Map and will be presented in the Bulletin 118 Update 2020.
+The modified basins subject to critical conditions of overdraft are shown on the California’s Critically Overdrafted Basins map and are presented in California’s Groundwater - Update 2020 (Bulletin 118).

 The SGMA Data Viewer provides access to groundwater-related datasets, including the boundaries for critically overdrafted basins.

 Sacramento, CA 94236